Congenital Hypothyroidism (CH)

 Primary congenital hypothyroidism (CH) is a condition that affects the body’s thyroid gland, a small organ in the lower neck.
 People with CH are unable to produce enough thyroid hormone, a chemical that is essential for healthy growth and development.
 If left untreated, CH can cause sluggishness, slow growth, and learning delays.
 However, if detected early and treatment is begun at that time, individuals with CH often can lead healthy lives.

-For more information about congenital hypothyroidism, visit Baby's First Test: Primary Congenital Hypothyroidism.
+For more information about congenital hypothyroidism, please see the Parent Guidebook to Congenital Hypothyroidism (CH) (PDF: 9 pages 316KB) or visit Baby's First Test: Primary Congenital Hypothyroidism.
 Visit Board Certified Endocrine Providers PDF: 2 pages/214KB) for a listing of medical specialists and clinic contact information.